 View Monica's Publications →

-I received my Ph.D. in Experimental Psychology from NYU in 1983.
+I received my Ph.D. in Experimental Psychology from New York University in 1983.
 I have 30 years of experience applying a variety of neuroimaging modalities including MEG, EEG/ERP, MRI/fMRI and rCBF to both basic and clinical questions.
-My role at the CNL is primarily to implement new procedures for running cognitive experiments and collecting and analyzing neuroimaging data using EROS, NIRS, fMRI and evoked potentials.
+My role at the CNL is primarily to implement new procedures for running cognitive experiments and for collecting and analyzing neuroimaging data using EROS, NIRS, fMRI and evoked potentials.
 I also provide training, troubleshooting and consultation for visitors and collaborators.

 If you’re excited about research and innovation such as using imaging technology to manipulate brain activity, you belong with our group.
 We know talented researchers like yourself have options, but this is the place you need to be if you’re interested in cognitive neuroimaging.Learn More